jeffdiers/NomadBarber/README.md

 [View the app](http://nomad-barber.surge.sh/)

 ### About
-This mobile app allows user sign in with two factor auth.
-Once logged in users can request a barber to come to their location for a haircut, trim, or beard trim.
+Nomad Barber is a mobile app that opens a line of communication between you and Nomad barbers in your area.
+Order a barber to come to you to cut your hair or trim your beard.

 ![tech stack logos](img/tech-stack.png)

+This app features two factor authentication with Twilio.
+Enter your phone number in the login form and you will recieve a verification code.

 ### Run simulator